icann/OCTO-TE-labs/DNS/Lab 1 - Configure zone.md

 We use the container "SOA" (hidden primary authoritative) [**grpX-soa**]

-We go to the `/etc/bind` directory, create a new folder for our zone files.
+We create a new folder for our zone files.
 Inside that new folder, we then create a new file for our domain zone data.

 ```
-$ sudo mkdir -p /etc/bind/zones
+$ sudo mkdir -p /var/lib/bind/zones
-$ sudo touch db.grpX
+$ sudo touch /var/lib/bind/zones/db.grpX
+$ sudo chown -R bind:bind /var/lib/bind
 ```

 Then, update the db.grpX zone to look like the below: